FERPA for Students

 What if I don't want my non-directory information to be disclosed?

-For students requesting letters of recommendation a Request for Letter of Recommendation form is available to authorize inclusion of information from their education records.
+For students requesting letters of recommendation a Request for Letter of Recommendation form is available.
+For students requesting a reference from a faculty member or an academic advisor, a Release for Faculty Member or Advisor form is also available.
+Both forms authorize inclusion of information from their education records.
 (Note: FERPA does allow sharing of educational records with officials at other schools at which a student seeks to enroll as long as the disclosure is for purposes related to the student's enrollment or transfer.)